psiri/nixos-config/README.md

 ## Updates
-This section describes how yo update your NixOS configuration
+This section describes how yo update your NixOS configuration.

 ### Update from a running NixOS system: